*'Portals' made for The Whitney Museum of American Art Store. Forest Bess. Symbolism. Renzo Piano- Architect.

 Forrest Bess created a visual vocabulary of primordial images loaded with symbolic meaning in his paintings.
+His work feels deep and meaningful to me.

-And this video architect Renzo Piano talks about 'Largo' -an open space.
+In this video architect Renzo Piano talks about 'Largo' -an open space.
 He also speaks of the building in relation to the water, the city and the people who are there to get lost in the art, but rooted in the reality of their surroundings.

 PRESS RELEASE- MQuan Studio